Financial institutions duty

-Financial institutions duty (FID) was a duty levied by all Australian states and territories except Queensland on deposits to bank accounts, term deposits, and similar.
+The Financial institutions duty (FID) was a duty levied by all Australian states and territories, except Queensland, on deposits to bank accounts, term deposits, and similar.

 The tax was introduced in the different states on dates between 1982 and 1992.
 It was abolished in all states from 1 July 2001 as part of the package of reforms for the goods and services tax.
 The bank account debits tax was also abolished as part of this package.